qo-proto/qh/docs/benchmarks/README.md

 ## Running the Benchmarks

-Run the benchmarks in the `benchmark/` directoy with the following `make` targets:
+Run the benchmarks in the `benchmark/` directory with the following `make` targets:

 ```
 Targets: